 Here's an excerpt from the book:

 "Put simply; there is no threshold at which something "becomes" an infographic.
 An infographic can range from a simple road sign of a man with a shovel that lets you know there is construction ahead, or as complex as a visual analysis of the global economy."

 With that said, infographics are some of the most versatile pieces of content out there.
 Educators use them every day, employees use them for business reports, and marketers create infographics for lead generation.
 Here are some of the applications of infographics in the world today.

 With the tremendous amount of information and content created every day today, getting the attention (and keeping them!) of viewers is a challenge.
-Using infographics for data visualization helps address this challenge.
+Using infographics for data science visualization helps address this challenge.